KevinGfox/Diagnosis_app/README.md

-# Symptom Checker and Diagnosis App
+# Diagnosis App

 <div id="header" align="center">
   <img src="files/symptom.webp" width="450" height="400"/>
 </div>

 ## Overview
-Welcome to the Symptom Checker and Diagnosis App!
+Welcome to the Diagnosis App!
 This application provides a quick diagnosis based on the symptoms you input.
 It utilizes a fine-tuned model based on the bert-base-cased architecture, specifically designed for text classification tasks associated with diagnosing diseases based on symptoms.

 ## Features
 - **Symptom Input**: Enter your symptoms in the provided text area, and the app will provide a diagnosis and useful advice.